Why is Tauck offering travel to Cuba?

 Yes.
 With the exception of entering government buildings on your own without permission – which is prohibited in Cuba as it would be here in the U.S. or any other country – you’ll be able to move around Cuba freely, as well as to speak with whomever you choose without interference.
-You may also be allowed to visit particular Cuban government institutions and historic sites as part of Tauck's People-to-People program.
+You may also be allowed to spend time at particular Cuban government institutions and historic sites as part of Tauck's People-to-People program.

 What precautions should I take when traveling to Cuba?

-While Cuban citizens and foreign visitors alike can generally move about without a great fear of criminal behavior, and uniformed police officers patrol city streets and tourist areas with regularity, petty crime – such as purse-snatching or purse-slashing, pickpocketing, theft from luggage and scams aimed at travelers – does indeed exist.
+While Cuban citizens and foreign travelers alike can generally move about without a great fear of criminal behavior, and uniformed police officers patrol city streets with regularity, petty crime – such as purse-snatching or purse-slashing, pickpocketing, theft from luggage and scams aimed at travelers – does indeed exist.
 The best defense against these threats is common sense – be aware of your surroundings and be cautious while walking in crowds and through the streets at night.
 Carry only as much cash as you’ll need for the day or evening; don’t keep your wallet in your back pocket, but wear a secure money belt instead; don’t leave valuable items in your luggage, but lock them in your hotel room safe; don’t carry purses or cameras slung loosely over the shoulder; don’t wear expensive watches or valuable jewelry.

 What scams should I know about while traveling in Cuba?

-One scam to watch out for when visiting Cuban restaurants, nightclubs or bars on your own – many of which have a minimum charge (consume mínimo) – is the practice in some establishments to charge foreign visitors higher prices than those quoted, or charge for items that were never served or consumed.
+One scam to watch out for when visiting Cuban restaurants, nightclubs or bars on your own – many of which have a minimum charge (consume mínimo) – is the practice in some establishments to charge foreign travelers higher prices than those quoted, or charge for items that were never served or consumed.
 Be sure to always insist on an itemized bill, check it closely and add it up carefully, and always count your change.

 In general, Cuba is among the world’s safest countries for women travelers, with an extremely low incidence of sexual assault.
 Women can typically go anywhere they choose to freely; however, to guard against the possibility of purse-snatching or unwanted approaches by local men, it’s always wise to be aware of your surroundings, exercise caution and good judgment while walking city streets.
 And as in virtually any other country you may visit, walking with a companion is recommended after dark.